 - Mark Conway, Baltimore City Council Member (District 4)

-- Andy Ellis, Maryland Gubernatorial Candidate
+- Andy Ellis, Candidate for Maryland Governor

 - Phylicia Porter, Baltimore City Council Member (District 10)